Radionuclide tests are considered safe. However, during the test you will be exposed to some radiation.

 - help diagnose coronary heart disease (CHD).

-What happens during a myocardial perfusion scan?
+Learn what happens during a myocardial perfusion scan.

 When might I be offered this test?